limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![theether.com](/assets/images/posts/evilscience-walkthrough/evilscience-7.png)

-Using that as base, I created a custom wordlist with `python`:
+Using that as base, I created a custom wordlist with `python`.

 ```python
 # cat crunch.py